opencog/language-learning/src/disambiguate-pre/README.md

 - `train_multiple_adagram.sh` allows to automatically train a number of models with different parameters for the same corpus and dictionary.
-  The parameters to explore are specified inside the file.
+  The parameters to explore and Adagram's path are specified inside the file.
   Corpus should be pre-processed, for example with language-learning/src/pre-cleaner tools, including tokenizer.py.
   For details about AdaGram's parameters and dictionary file, please refer to